 Wertheim then reported his results by way of two test lifts.
 We will see them later and we will establish if they are indeed truthful and honest reflections of the supposed and reasonably expected results.

 But let us test it ourselves.

-We then compared this (our) result with both of the results Mr Wertheim showed in his report.
-See full report of our duplication of the experiment here.
+We then compared this (our) result with both of the results Wertheim showed in his report.
+See the full report of our duplication of the experiment here:

 There is clearly a substantial difference, and the following questions come up when we look at his lift #1.

-– Your left fingers should have been about 3 cm further from your right thumb.
+– When repeating your experiment as you proposed in paragraph 55 of your report, it works out that your left fingers should have been about 3 cm further from your right thumb.
 How did you manage to get your left fingers so close to your right thumb?
-Did you perhaps rotate the glass between planting the left fingers and the right thumb in order to get the left fingers closer to the thumb in order for your lift to resemble Folien 1 more closely?
+Did you perhaps intentionally rotate the glass between planting the left fingers and the right thumb in order to get the left fingers closer to the thumb in order for your lift to resemble Folien 1 more closely?
 Isn’t such an undisclosed action called fabrication of evidence?

 – How did you get your little finger so high up on the glass?
 Considering your index finger is already ±18 mm down from the top, with a normal drinking action using a glass 82 mm high; the small finger might not even touch the glass, may curl underneath the glass, or at best touch the glass right on the bottom rim.
 Considering that the distance between the index and small finger is ±55 mm, it is physically impossible to get a small finger’s print ±18 mm from the bottom edge on a glass 82 mm high, with the index print 18 mm from the top edge.
 Was it important for you to get a little finger there because you claimed a little finger on Folien 1?

 – Why did the second phalanx of your middle finger not record on your folien?
 Perhaps because there is no such print on Folien 1?